leaningtech/labs/src/content/docs/cheerp/05-asan.md

 The way that ASan works is basically by inserting a check before every load/store, calling a report function if the program wasn't allowed to do it.
 This means that it's OK to have uninstrumented code mixed with instrumented code.
 However, it won't be able to detect memory errors in the uninstrumented code.
-This is basically what happens with the standard libraries, which are not sanitized, but only a few commonly used functions being intercepted (memcpy, memset, etc.).
+This is basically what happens with the standard libraries, which are not sanitized, but only a few commonly used functions being intercepted (`memcpy`, `memset`, etc.).

-You can also disable instrumentation for a specific functions by giving it the following attribute
+You can also disable instrumentation for a specific functions by giving it the following attribute:

 ```cpp
 __attribute__((no_sanitize("address")))
 ```

-## More reading
+## Further reading

 If you want to learn more about AddressSanitizer and its features: https://github.com/google/sanitizers/wiki/AddressSanitizer